rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 // -> 3, 6, 9, 12, 15, 18, 21, 24, 27, 30
 ```

-The key features to defining a generator is `function*`.
+The key features to defining a _generator_ are `function*`.
 Yield essentially pauses the execution of the function body when it is reached until the next call is made.
 In the above example you can see by calling the `firstTenMultiples` function we have access to `next` method which returns `value` and iterator state `done`.
 This is the same as defining our own iterator except its more concise and easy to read.

-_I feel_ the asterisk makes this a bit awkward, in terms for remembering to use it and its position on the function keyword.
-I'm sure this is new syntax we will get use to.
+_I feel_ the asterisk makes this a bit awkward, in terms of remembering to use it and its position on `function`.
+I'm sure this is new syntax we will get used to.

 ```javascript
 function* firstTenMultiples(multiple = 3) {